jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module3/lab1.rst

 #.
 Click the :guilabel:`Run Lab 3.1 - Ansib...` button.

 #.
 The results window will now populate.
 You will see each request in the
-   folder is sent and it's associated test results are displayed on the screen.
+   folder is sent and it is associated test results are displayed on the screen.
    Onboarding Ansible Tower will take about a minute.
 You can follow the progress by scrolling down the results window.